gregwebs/blog.gregweber.info/posts/2011-07-23-hakell-error-location.markdown

 ---
-title: Haskell Error Location
+title: "Haskell Error Location"
-description: A Template Haskell version of error that tells you where the error is from
+description: "A Template Haskell version of error that tells you where the error is from"
 tags: haskell
 ---